 Camille holds a Bachelor of Arts degree in Art History, Anthropology, and Asian Studies from St. Olaf College that includes coursework at the University of Oslo (Universitetet i Oslo) and National Taiwan University (國立臺灣大學).

 Ambar moved to Minnesota from the Dominican Republic in 1997.
-Since moving to the U.S., Ambar has been dedicated to promoting and advocating for immigrant communities, communities of color, and other historically underserved communities to have greater access to quality education, jobs that provide livable wages, health, housing, and safety.
+Since moving to the U.S., Ambar has been committed to working with and for immigrant communities and communities of color to have equal opportunity and access to higher education, jobs that provide livable wages, health, housing, and safety.
 Ambar is passionate about working with and for communities to promote social change through strength-based community engagement efforts.
-She supports the Mortenson Family Foundation in the area of Expanding Opportunities for Children and Families.
+After serving in the role of Community Relationship Officer at the Foundation since 2019, Ambar moved into the role of Executive Director in July of 2022.

 Ambar holds a master’s degree in public administration from the University of Colorado, Denver, and a bachelor’s degree in Spanish and Latin American studies from the University of Wisconsin, Eau Claire.